IdentityPlus/mtls-self-authority/README.md

 **3.** Open a terminal window and change direcory into the Identity Plus CLI directory you just checked out
 **4.** Build the application:

-        $ go mod init identityplus
+        $ go mod init selfauthority
         $ go build

-**5.** You are done, the "identityplus" file in the current folder is your executable
+**5.** You are done, the "selfauthority" file in the current folder is your executable
-**6.** You can also run the identityplus CLI without building it
+**6.** You can also run the selfauthority CLI without building it

-        $ go run identityplus.go agents.go ...
+        $ go run selfauthority.go ...

 ## User Manual

-./identityplus [flags] command arguments
+./selfauthority [flags] command arguments

 ### Flags
 **-h** prints the help message
 **-v** enables verbose mode
-**-f identity/directory [HOMEDIR/.identityplus]**: specify the directory where the identity material will be stored
+**-f identity/directory [HOMEDIR/.selfauthority]**: specify the directory where the identity material will be stored
 **-d device-name [\"Default Go Test\"]**: specify the device name to be used for this device

 #### Debug Flags